My lovely wife and I talked the other day pleasantly in the car, enjoying its quiet freedom from children.

 If all you do is cool off, you’ll probably spout off once again, and likely even worse (thanks to the “airtight”, perfectly-composed legal brief prepared by your mental attorney), when you roll back into the conflict.

-Rather than running out of the burning house for a quick drink and a breath before you go back in, you need the relational equivalent of a fire suit on.
+Rather than running out of the burning house for a quick drink and a breath before you go back in, you need the relational equivalent of a fire suit.
 You’ll be much more likely to succeed in rescuing that person trapped inside, be it you or your spouse.
 You’ll last longer, breathe easier, and be more patient and methodical in searching the house for what could be lost.

 Drop to your knees and ask God for help.
 Though often overlooked, this is your most significant work!